alloc/json-qs/spec.md

 And these characters are escaped if they're the first character, since they would otherwise imply another data type:

 - digits (if not escaped, implies a number)
-- hyphens (if not escaped, implies a negative number)
+- hyphens, but only if followed by a digit (if not escaped, implies a negative number)
 - backslashes (if not escaped, implies an escape sequence)

 The following object…